Tybear-Ding/Notes/README.md

 	-Summaries of textbooks for undergraduate and graduate studies.
 	-Materials from lecture notes.
     -Many detailed derivations and examples that are not covered in the main text of textbooks.
+	 They are usually presented in Appendices in notes.
     -Self-created figures/plots.

 Recommended notes:

-    -Quantum Mechanics (undergraduate level).
+    -Quantum Mechanics (undergraduate level):
-    -Advanced Quantum Mechanics (a revised edition of Quantum Mechanics, graduate-level).
+    -Advanced Quantum Mechanics (a revised edition of Quantum Mechanics, graduate-level):
-    -Astrophysics (undergraduate level).
+    -Astrophysics (undergraduate level, without general relativity):
     -Statistical Mechanics (undergraduate level).